Spigell/sparky/README.md

 # Defining build scenario

 Sparky is heavily based on Sparrowdo, so I encourage you to read [Sparrowdo docs](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.
-Here is short example.
+Here is a short example.

 Say we want to check out a Baildor source code from Git, install dependencies and then run unit tests: